 Monohydrate kidney stones come in 5 distinct morphological types (Type 1a to 1e).
 Dihydrate kidney stones come in 3 different morphological types (Type 2a to 2c).
 There are also Calcium Oxalate kidney stones that are a mixture of both Monohydrate and Dihydrate crystals.
-We will discuss Dihydrate and mixes stones in a future blog.
+We will discuss Dihydrate and mixed stones in a future blog.

 Calcium Oxalate Monohydrate Kidney Stones (Type 1)

 Monohydrate kidney stones form due to an elevated concentration of oxalate ions in the urine without an associated elevation in urinary calcium.
 This condition is also known as Hyperoxaluria.
 The degree and duration of Hyperoxaluria determine the morphological subtype (Type 1a to 1e).
 Additionally, it is essential to note that Hyperoxaluria results from both genetic factors (inherited) and dietary factors (idiopathic).

 Type 1a kidney stones are the most common kidney stone type.
 On the exterior, Type 1a kidney stones are spherical, with a smooth, dark brown surface.
 Their interior is composed of compact concentric layers with a radiating organization starting from a nucleus.
 This interior structure represents an intermittent (on again and off again) formation of crystals related to peaks of Hyperoxaluria resulting from dietary habits (idiopathic).